error404ai/VectorAIAgent/README.md

 ## Troubleshooting & Tips ⚠️

-- If automation tasks fail to start, confirm that a profile is selected, and that any runtime options (like wallet attachment or file directories) are configured.
+- If automation tasks fail to start, confirm that a profile is selected, and that any runtime options (like file directories) are configured.
+Wallet attachment is automatically enabled when a wallet is assigned to the profile.
 - When using an external automation client or script, double-check that the automation endpoint and debug port shown in the UI are reachable.
 - If a profile-based task is not behaving consistently, try running it in a fresh profile to isolate session-dependent state.